kubeedge/website/content/ko/docs/edgehub.md

 The main responsibility of route to cloud is to receive from the other modules (through beehive framework), all the messages that are to be sent to the cloud, and send them to cloudHub through the websocket connection.

-The major steps involved in this process are as follows :-
+The major steps involved in this process are as follows:

 1. Continuously receive messages from beehive Context
 2. Send that message to cloudHub